Poale Zion: North America

 In North America, Poale Zion founded the HeHalutz movement, the Farband and Habonim Dror, and later the Labor Zionist Organization of America, which merged with other groups into the Labor Zionist Alliance, which rebranded itself in 2007 as Ameinu.
 US Poale Zion published a Yiddish newspaper, the Yidisher Kempfer, and an English journal, Jewish Frontier, edited by Hayim Greenberg and Marie Syrkin.

 United Kingdom

 In Britain, Poale Zion rebranded itself in 2004 as the Jewish Labour Movement.
-Its original affiliate status with the Labour Party in 1920 was as The Jewish Socialist Labour Party (Poale Zion).

 Worldwide

 Internationally, the Poale Zion right is represented within the World Zionist Organization by the World Labour Zionist Movement; the group "to the left" of the WLZM within the WZO is Mapam's successor, the World Union of Meretz.
 Meretz succeeded Mapam as a member of the Socialist International and, since 2013, is also a member of the Progressive Alliance.